Saitama (city): Elections

-The executive mayor, who is directly elected, is Sōichi Aikawa, an independent backed by the Liberal Democratic Party and Komeito.
-On May 24, 2009, Aikawa lost his bid for reelection against Hayato Shimizu, who was backed by the opposition DPJ.
+The executive mayor, who is directly elected, is Hayato Shimizu, an independent.
+He defeated the incumbent Sōichi Aikawa (backed by the Liberal Democratic Party and Komeito) in the 2009 Saitama mayoral election with backing by the DPJ.
+He has won four subsequent mayoral elections, most recently in May 2025.

 Economy

 Saitama's economy is principally constituted by commercial business.
 The city is one of many commercial centers of the Greater Tokyo area and serves Saitama Prefecture, North Kanto, and northeast Honshu.

 Saitama is also home to various manufacturers, exporting automotive (Honda manufactures the Honda Legend at Sayama Plant), food, optical, precision and pharmaceutical products.
 Calsonic Kansei, a global automotive company is headquartered in the city.
 Iwatsuki is famous for manufacturing of hinamatsuri dolls and ornate kabuto (samurai helmets).

 Land use

 The political and administrative center of the city is Urawa Ward (Urawa Station area), and the economic, commercial, and transportation center is Omiya Ward (Omiya Station area).
 Located approximately 20 km to 35 km from central Tokyo, Saitama City is a satellite city and bed town in the Tokyo metropolitan area, with a day-night population ratio of 92.8 in 2010, which is less than 100 despites being the prefectural capital and an ordinance-designated city (the southeastern part of Saitama Prefecture).
-(The southeastern area of Saitama Prefecture tends to be a suburb of Tokyo, and the day/night population ratio is particularly low in Minami ward and Midori ward, which are close to the center of Tokyo).

 Of the 747,000 commuters permanently residing in the city, 175,000, or 23.5%, commute to the Tokyo Special Wards area, making the city home to many so-called "Saitama Tomin".
 On the other hand, the former Urawa and Omiya cities were designated as core business cities in 1988, and in 2000, Saitama New Urban Center was opened and local branches of various central government offices were relocated from Tokyo.

-The southern part of the city, which is closer to Tokyo, tends to have a higher population density than the northern part.
+The southeastern area of Saitama Prefecture tends to be a suburb of Tokyo, and the day/night population ratio is particularly low in Minami ward and Midori ward, which are close to the center of Tokyo.
+In part for this reason, the southern part of the city, which is closer to Tokyo, tends to have a higher population density than the northern part.
 In addition, population tends to be concentrated along the Keihin Tohoku Line, Utsunomiya Line, Takasaki Line, and Saikyo Line, which directly connect to central Tokyo, and where both conditions overlap, there is a series of high population density areas of over 20,000 people/km2 from Minami ward to Urawa and Chuo ward.